krzemienski/awesome-from-stars/README.md

 * [antares-sql/antares](https://github.com/antares-sql/antares): A modern, fast and productivity driven SQL client with a focus in UX
 * [anthropics/anthropic-cli](https://github.com/anthropics/anthropic-cli): The CLI for the Claude API
 * [newideas99/Anthropic-Computer-Use-MacOS](https://github.com/newideas99/Anthropic-Computer-Use-MacOS): Use Anthropic's new computer automation right on your own Mac.
 Feel free to make PR's theres definitely improvements we can all make to fully get the best capabilities.
+* [anthropics/anthropic-retrieval-demo](https://github.com/anthropics/anthropic-retrieval-demo): Lightweight demo using the Anthropic Python SDK to experiment with Claude's Search and Retrieval capabilities over a variety of knowledge bases (Elasticsearch, vector databases, web search, and Wikipedia).
 * [anthropics/anthropic-sdk-go](https://github.com/anthropics/anthropic-sdk-go): Access to Anthropic's safety-first language model APIs via Go
 * [anthropics/anthropic-sdk-python](https://github.com/anthropics/anthropic-sdk-python): None
 * [anthropics/anthropic-sdk-typescript](https://github.com/anthropics/anthropic-sdk-typescript): Access to Anthropic's safety-first language model APIs in TypeScript